 Of Course, you can visit your nearest car glass shop for inspection.
 But its always better to inspect the damage yourself first and get an idea can it be repaired or should I get it replaced.

 Here is how you get to know which type of windshield damages are repairable, it depends on four factors.

-- Size of crack: All cracks under 6 inches in length or smaller than a size of a coin.
+- Size of crack: All cracks under 6 inches in length or smaller than the size of a coin.

 - Type of crack :Star Break (short radial cracks coming off of the impact point), Bulls-Eye (circular damaged caused by circular object) or Partial Bulls-Eye (aka Half Moon, also caused by circular object, damage is not completely circular), Crack Chip (single crack size of a coin), Ding (same as Crack Chip), or Pit (small piece of glass missing) can be easily repaired.

-You must also remember there are some cracks which are not repairable based on there size and position.
+You must also remember there are some cracks that are not repairable based on there size and position.